Hendrixer/intro-nextjs-v2-instructions/lessons/07-futher-learning/A-learn-more.md

 Next.js 13 is in beta at the time of this course.
 This means some things are subject to change.
-There's also so many things we didn't cover in the course that you shoul for sure checkout when you get the time.
-A few of them are.
+There's also so many things we didn't cover in the course that you should check out.
+A few of them are:

-- cahce revalidating
+- Cache revalidating
-- Image and Font optimaztions
+- Image and Font optimizations
 - cookies() and headers()
-- redirecting
+- Redirecting
 - notFound
-- upgrading from older versions
+- Upgrading from older versions [See the Docs](https://nextjs.org/docs/upgrading#upgrading-from-12-to-13)

 <br>